Extra (cricket): Bye

-If the ball is not struck by the batsman's bat (nor connects with any part of the batsman's body) the batsmen may still run if they choose.
-If the ball reaches the boundary, whether or not the batsmen ran, four byes are awarded.
+If the ball is not struck by the batter's bat (nor connects with any part of the batter's body) the batters may still run if they choose.
+If the ball reaches the boundary, whether or not the batters ran, four byes are awarded.
 Any runs scored are scored as extras.

 Byes may be scored from no-balls as well as from legitimate deliveries.

 In modern cricket, byes are normally scored against the wicket-keeper in their statistics.

 Leg-bye

-If the ball hits the batsman's body, then provided the batsman is not out leg before wicket (lbw) and the batsman either tried to avoid being hit or tried to hit the ball with the bat, the batsmen may run.
+If the ball hits the batter's body, then provided the batter is not out leg before wicket (lbw) and the batter either tried to avoid being hit or tried to hit the ball with the bat, the batters may run.
 In this case, regardless of the part of anatomy touched by the ball, the runs scored are known as leg-byes.
-If (with the same provisos) the ball reaches the boundary, whether or not the batsmen ran, then four leg-byes are awarded.
+If (with the same provisos) the ball reaches the boundary, whether or not the batters ran, then four leg-byes are awarded.

 Leg-byes can be scored from no-balls or legitimate deliveries and are scored as extras.
-The hands holding the bat, and any gloves worn on them, are counted as part of the bat when they make contact with the ball; thus, runs scored off them are credited to the batsman and are not leg-byes.
+The hands holding the bat, and any gloves worn on them, are counted as part of the bat when they make contact with the ball; thus, runs scored off them are credited to the batter and are not leg-byes.

 Unlike no-balls and wides, byes and leg-byes are not scored against the bowler.